Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Lensing and delensing the cosmic microwave background

 For spin-weighted fields, the situation is almost identical.
 The harmonic space coefficients are split into a gradient ($G_{\ell m}$) and a curl term ($C_{\ell m}$), and the deflection operation is defined through

-Note that the sign is not consistent with the spin-0 case, in order to accommodate for the most prevalent conventions in the community.
-This creates a complex map of spin weight $s$, whose complex conjugate can be referred to with the subscript `$-s$'.
+for s > 0.
+The sign is not consistent with the spin-0 case to accommodate for the most prevalent conventions in the community.
+This creates a complex map of spin weight $s$, whose complex conjugate can be referred to with the subscript $-s$.